gumaerc-testorg/24.236-fall-2014/content/pages/readings.md

 {{< tdopen >}}

 Blumenbach, F. Joahann.
 "On The Natural Variety of Mankind."
 In _The Idea of Race_.
 Edited by Robert Bernasconi and Tommy Lee Lott.
 Hackett Publishing Company, 2000.
-ISBN: 9780872204584. \[Preview with [Google Books](http://books.google.com/books?id=di2YVLKgIC8C&pg=PA27#v=onepage)\]
+ISBN: 9780872204584. \[Preview with {{% resource_link "5bfc07be-101e-45f3-aefa-fff63e83f86e" "Google Books" %}}\]

 Stocking, Jr., George W. "[The Turn-of-the-Century Concept of Race](http://dx.doi.org/10.1353/mod.1994.0015 )." _Modernism / Modernity_ 1, no. 1 (1994): 4–16.